The horizon is not so far as we can see, but as far as we can imagine

-Only a woman with solid feminist bona fides can make this argument in modern America.
-The high tech economy has leveled the playing field between men and women.
+Only a woman with solid feminist bona fides can makethis argument in the modern US.
+The high-tech economy has leveled the playing field between men and women.
 This is a great development.
-But it ignores, like the Democratic party in general, a larger reality: blue collar men.
-White collar men are indoctrinated in high school and college now how to behave around women.
-But blue collar men are not.
-And there are more of them than white collar Ivy Leaguers.
+But the argument ignores, as does the Democratic party in general, a larger reality: blue-collar men.
+White-collar men are now indoctrinated in high school and college how to behave around women.
+But blue-collar men are not.
+And there are more of them than white-collar Ivy Leaguers.
 Give the video a watch.
 It’s refreshing.

-On a similar note, about American culture in general, she makes a very trenchant critique about us: “a culture that believes in nothing and tolerates everything is doomed.”
+On a similar note, about American culture in general, this woman makes a very trenchant critique about us: “A culture that believes in nothing and tolerates everything is doomed.”

 —-